adobe/aepsdk-edgeidentity-ios/Documentation/getting-started.md

   $ pod install
   ```

-3. Import the Mobile Core and Edge libraries:
+3. Import the Mobile Core and Edge libraries and register Edge Extension with MobileCore:

 #### Swift
   ```swift